bmac3/residual-matrix-transformer/README.md

 # Residual Matrix Transformers

 This respository contains code for the paper "Residual Matrix Transformers: Scaling the Size of the Residual Stream".
+A full version of the paper is included in this repo as `paper.pdf`

 # Abstract